7ksravan/BerkAI/BerkAI_Complex_Feature_Engineering_Greatly_Improves_UsedCarPrice_Prediction.md

 [Jupyter Notebook](https://github.com/7ksravan/BerkAI/blob/main/BerkAI_Customer_information_predicts_bank_marketing_success.ipynb)

 ## Summary
-Spectacularly interesting results emerge after complex feature engineering the features of Used Car Prices dataset.

-Modeling with the newly engineered features demonstrate 20% reduction in RMSE error compared to modeling with the original features in the dataset.
-There is a remarkable ~50% reduction in Random Forest RMSE error.
-Linear Regression Model's RMSE error, training and test accuracy all show an ~30% improvement.
-Random Forest Test Accuracy shot up to 90%

-What also standsout is the fact that a whole different set of features emerge as the most important ones driving price prediction.
-Engineered Features like State Purchasing Parity (externally sourced) & Model numerical value stole the show.

-Quite some interesting work went into applying extracting information from 'messy' model feature with NLP and in referencing external data for numerical transformation of existing features.
+Spectacularly interesting results emerge after performing complex feature engineering on Used Car Prices dataset.
+Modeling with the newly engineered features shows an average of 20% reduction in RMSE error compared to modeling with the original features.
+There is a remarkable ~50% reduction in Random Forest Regressor's RMSE error.
+Linear Regression Model's RMSE error, training and test accuracy all show an impressive ~30% improvement.
+Random Forest Test Accuracy shot up to 90%!
+What also stands out is the fact that a whole different set of features emerge as the most important ones driving price prediction.
+Engineered Features like State Purchasing Parity (externally sourced) & Model numerical value stole the show compared to Odometer reading and Year of manufacturer.
+Quite some interesting work went into applying NLP to extract information from the 'messy' model feature.
+Also I referenced referencing external economic data to meaningfully use the states feature.

 ![image](https://github.com/7ksravan/BerkAI/blob/main/images/capplots.png)